wet-boew/wet-boew-documentation/projects-en.md

 	* (2018-04-18) Prototype working but a few improvement need to be done, see developer note and UX early testing note
 	* (2018-04-13) Close to release a minimal viable product.
 	* (2018-03-12) Defining the requirement

-### Server side error message integration with form validation feature
-Harmonize the error message displayed when in browser error is combined with server side errors
-* **Last udpated:** August 24, 2018
-* **Project lead:** Stéphane Ducharme
-* **History:**
-	* (2018-08-24) Need to apply some code optimation base on peer review comments.
-	* (2018-07-26) Project almost completed, going in peer review process.
-	* (2018-06-20) WIP with the working example creation and testing the solution.
-	* (2018-05-17) Work for single input or select, but not when it is combined together.
-	* (2018-04-11) Early exploratory prototype

 ### Migration to WCAG 2.1 Level AA
 See the Accessibility project.